ifeherva/hearthstone-deckbuilder/README.md

-# hearthstone deck builder with deep learning based card recommendations
+# Hearthstone deck builder with card recommendations

 A deck builder web application for Blizzard's Hearthstone.
 Built with AngularJS.